Poincar\'e/Koszul duality: Filtrations

-In~\S3 of~\cite{aft1} we construct, for each stratified space $X$, a stratified space $\Ran_{\leq i}(X)$ whose points are finite subsets $S\subset X$ for which the map to connected components $S\to[X]$ is surjective; and we show that $\Ran_{\leq i}(-)$ is continuously functorial among conically smooth embeddings among stratified spaces which are surjective on connected components.
-In~\S2 of~\cite{aft2} we explain that the resulting functor
+In~\S3 of~\cite{aft1} we construct, for each stratified space $X$, a stratified space $\Ran_{\leq i}(X)$ whose points are finite subsets $S\subset X$ for which the map to connected components $S\to[X]$ is surjective.
+We show that $\Ran_{\leq i}(-)$ is continuously functorial among conically smooth embeddings among stratified spaces which are surjective on connected components.
+In Lemma~2.20 of~\cite{aft2} we show that the resulting functor

 is an equivalence.